Jun 27 2016 9:15 pm

-On December 18, 2010 I sat in my office and wrote “A Faded Cottage” a SC love story about an artist who develops Essential Tremor.
-I have to say my life has change dramatically because of this one small book.
-So today I have to say "Happy Birthday Quaid Witherspoon."
+On December 18, 2010 I sat in my office and wrote “A Faded Cottage” a SC Christmas love story about an artist who develops Essential Tremor.
+My life has change dramatically because of this one small book.
+So today, I have to say "Happy Birthday Quaid Witherspoon."

 “A Faded Cottage” is a journal of only two weeks of Quaid Witherspoon’s life and takes place from December 18 to the first of the New Year.
 I’ve sat back pondered what my life would be like if I’d not published “A Faded Cottage” and continued with my plan of publishing my other books.

-I became adamant to make a change when I talked to people around the country and no one had heard of Essential Tremor, even though I’d had ET for over thirty years and understood that 10 million Americans also had ET.
+I became adamant to make a change when I talked to people around the country and no one had heard of Essential Tremor, even though I had been diagnosed with Essential Tremor for over thirty years and over 42 million people in the world have ET.
 I kept asking myself; how could that be?
 Something needed to be done.
-But I soon learned that one cold December night changed my life.
+I soon learned that one cold December night changed my life.
 For the better only time will tell that answer.

 It was the night of December 18, 2010, my birthday, a very calm and uneventful night.
 I couldn't sleep, which isn't unusual for me, so I made my way downstairs to my cubby office.
-I decided, since I was wide-awake that I’d work on one of my novels.
+I decided that I’d work on one of my novels.

 I sat in front of the computer and began to type, but it seemed my fingers and hands had another idea as they shook uncontrollably hovering over the keyboard.
-If you've tried to text as you are riding in a car or train when it’s bumpy, then you might understand how difficult it is to type when you have trouble with tremoring fingers hitting the correct keys .
-You see, I have had Essential Tremor from my early twenties and I’d learn to deal with my tremors for many years, but this night it became overpowering.
+If you've tried to text as you are riding in a car or train when it’s bumpy, then you might understand how difficult it is to type when you have trouble with tremoring fingers hitting the correct keys.
+I’d learn to deal with my tremors for many years, but this night it became overpowering.

-I leaned back in my chair and stared at the computer screen, my anger grew watching my hands quiver over the keyboard, and for once in my life I felt sorry for myself.
+I leaned back in my chair.
+I sat there and stared at the computer screen.
+My anger grew watching my hands quiver over the keyboard, and for once in my life I felt sorry for myself.
 The question of why me, a question without an answer, played repeatedly in my mind.

-I took in a deep breath, closed my eyes and I let my tremoring hands type and the words, “Happy birthday dumb-ass” were written across the screen.
+I took in a deep breath and closed my eyes.
+I let my tremoring hands type and the words, “Happy birthday dumb-ass” were written across the screen.
 I laughed and let the words flow and Quaid Witherspoon, a famous artist, was born.

 A man who had everything or so he thought, but now his hands had abandoned him and his life of painting had ceased, becoming a bitter man.
-I didn't plan the story of Quaid that night, but his character emerged from my mind and the story grew and my hands calmed, while I released the stress of the evening telling Quaid’s story, a journal of only two weeks of his life.
+I didn't plan the story of Quaid that night, but his character emerged from my mind and the story grew, while I told Quaid’s story.
 The story of Quaid Witherspoon, the novel 'A Faded Cottage', became an incredible love story, one about strength of mind to fight fate and never accept what life throws at you.
 ‘A Faded Cottage’ is journal of a famous artist not of his life, but of only two weeks, a love story about aging and two people being reunited after thirty years finding love can conquer all.

-Through this process of bringing ‘A Faded Cottage’ to life, I have learned so much and talking, listening to everyone’s stories that are so similar to mine has brought calmness to my life.
+Through this process of bringing ‘A Faded Cottage’ to life, I have learned so much and talking, listening to everyone’s stories that are so similar to mine has increased my desire to make a difference.

 Now, 'A Faded Cottage' has become a vehicle to explain about Essential Tremor and how so many live each day with tremoring hands, head, voice, and entire body.

-Diann Shaddox Foundation for ET and I will make a difference even if it’s only letting a few more people around the world understand Essential Tremor.
+Diann Shaddox Foundation for ET and I will make a difference please join me.

 Shopping on Amazon.
 Don't forget to use Amazon Smile and Amazon, not you, will donate to the Diann Shaddox Foundation to help find a cause and cure for Essential Tremor.
 (Yes, not you, Amazon will donate to the Diann Shaddox Foundation!)